technologiestiftung/bezirksregionenprofile/tsb-website/README.md

 ## Before you generate the site

 The project currently runs in the base folder 'tsb'.
-To change this, do the follwing:
+To change this, do the following:

 ```

-# Change the base folder in the nuxt.config.js -> base: '/tsb/'
+# Change the base in the nuxt.config.js -> base: '/tsb/'
 # adapt @font-face urls in style/typography.css accordingly

 ```